-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment afford worker protection with regard to the lens of the eye Lens of eye dosimetry, if fully developed will render the requirement for whole body dosimetry redundant.
-Eye dose is everywhere and always more than Whole body dose, and with the same dose limits; eye dose therefore becomes the limiting dose for the human person.
-Industry also requests language which would permit the application of eye dosimetry to be pinpointed to only those workers who may have eye dose greater than whole body dose.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment protection with regard to the lens of the eye workers.
+Research results have inconclusive and large uncertainties at the very low exposure levels (0-1 Gy) The instrumentation is not currently available to measure lens of eye dose with any type of accuracy or precision in the power industry.
+Lens of eye dosimetry, if fully developed, might render the requirement for whole body dosimetry redundant.
+Eye dose is everywhere and always more than whole body dose, and if the same dose limits apply, eye dose therefore would become the limiting dose for the human person. reading from the head location acceptable and up to what dose?
+OPG also requests language which would permit the application of eye dosimetry to be pinpointed to only those workers who may have eye dose greater than whole body dose.
 Provisions are needed to drop whole body dose monitoring if lens of eye dosimetry is implemented.
-58. Section 4.2, Provide guidance for principles of radiologica I hazard control Licensees have mature programs developed with the CNSC and industry peers.
+58. Section 4.2, Provide guidance for principles of radiological hazard control Licensees have mature programs developed with the CNSC and industry peers.
 NPPs need to have flexibility to design controls based on work to support their ALARA principles.
-Provide high level guidance only Section 4.2 Provide guidance on methods for monitoring for neutron exposures Accurate neutron dosimetry is still a challenge to the NPP industry.
-Ascertaining neutron dose from stay times and pre-determined dose rates are questionable given the large and generally conservative, uncertainties in time, and generally conservative uncertainties in geometry between where the pre-determined dose rate measurement occurred and where the worker generally is.
-Clarification is required in S-106 to permit personal neutron dosimeters.
+Provide high level guidance only 59.
+Section 4.2 Provide guidance on methods for Accurate neutron dosimetry is still a challenge to the NPP industry.
+Current practice of ascertaining Clarification is required for whether personal neutron dosimeters are permitted in S-106 .
 If there are intended changes, then further discussions are required with industry.
-Some personal neutron dosimeters are on the market but suffer from an inability to correctly record dose at all neutron energy levels.
-The current S-106 suggests that the instrument must be respond to the entire workplace spectrum.
-"Ensure compatibility between the dosimetry service's neutron dosimeters and the neutron fields in which they are to be used".
-A strict interpretation of this clause in S-106 would greatly restrict if MAJOR Instruments to survey for neutrons are very bulky.
+Clarification